athale/ecolilenDIC/README.txt

 Please cite the following reference if you use this in your work:

-Title: E. coli Population Cell Length Variability Modeled by Growth Rate Dependent Replication Dynamics
+Title: Threshold Effect of Growth Rate on Population Variability of Escherichia coli Cell Lengths
+Journal: Roy.
+Soc. open science
+DOI: 10.1098/rsos.160417 22-Feb-2017
-Authors: Manasi S. Gangan, Hemangi Chaudhari, Shraddha S. Shitut and Chaitanya A. Athale
+Authors: Manasi S. Gangan and Chaitanya A. Athale

 Pre-Requisites